How are revisions made to the CanadaGAP Program? If I make a request and it is approved, when will it be published?

 The general procedure for processing requests for modification are:

-For a number of years, CanadaGAP issued annual updates to the Food Safety Manuals.
-2019 was the first year that no update was issued.
-This decision was well received by program users, and in future, manuals may be updated less frequently.
-However, the process for integrating changes into the standard must be followed regardless of frequency of updates.
-This means that users may have to wait longer for requested changes (e.g., request to include a new crop in the scope of the program).
-In 2022, no new version was published – a correction notice advised users of minor changes.
+For many years, CanadaGAP issued annual updates to the Food Safety Manuals.
+Going forward, CanadaGAP hopes to update the manual less frequently (e.g., every 2 years if possible).
+However, the process above for integrating changes into the standard must be followed regardless of frequency of updates.
+Users will have to wait longer for requested changes to be incorporated into the manuals (e.g., request to include a new crop in the scope of the program) in cycles where revisions are issued less often.